Acute Myeloid Leukemia (AML)

 • Management:

-• Vigorous hydration, phosphate binders, and hypouricemic agents (e.g., allopurinol, rasburicase).
+• Vigorous hydration, phosphate binders, and hypouricaemic agents (e.g., allopurinol, rasburicase).

-• Close monitoring and TLS prophylaxis are mandatory, especially with drugs like venetoclax.
+• Close monitoring and TLS prophylaxis, especially with agents like venetoclax.

-• Features: Respiratory distress, altered mental status, and end-organ ischemia.
+• Features: Respiratory distress, altered mental status, and end-organ ischaemia.

 • Management:

-• Features: Infections are typically bacterial (gram-negative or gram-positive), with fungal and viral infections less common.
+• Features: Typically bacterial (gram-negative and gram-positive), though fungal and viral infections may occur.

 • Management: